magento/devdocs/guides/v2.0/ui-components/ui-modal.md

 This topic describes the modal UI component.

+**Contents:**

 * TOC
 {:toc}

-## Modal component: Overview
+## Modal component: overview

 The modal UI component implements a secondary window that opens on top of the main window.
 It uses the [modal widget]([{site.gdeurl}}javascript-dev-guide/widgets/widget_modal.html) under the hood.

-Similar to the widget implementation, the component allows to configure window type and action buttons.
-Additionally, the component allows to link modal buttons to methods of the other UI components (by using the button component).
+Similar to the widget's configuration, the component's configuration allows to set the window type and action buttons behavior.
+Additionally, the component allows to link action buttons to methods of the other UI components (by using the button component).

-The modal component also introduces `toolbarSection`: a placeholder inside the window's header, where any content cab be added.

-<p class="q>toolbarSection is not mentioned further in the docs, is this a gap?</p>
-<p class="q>Where can it be used: backend/storefront?</p>
-<p class="q>Does it have any dependencies with other components?</p>
+The modal component can be used for both Admin panel and storefront.

 <p class="q">Any related topic in http://devdocs.magento.com/guides/v2.0/pattern-library/bk-pattern.html?</p>

 ## Structure

-The modal ui component comprises the following files:
+The modal UI component comprises the following files:

 - JS component: `<Magento_Ui_module_dir>/view/base/web/js/modal/modal-component.js`
 - Template: `<Magento_Ui_module_dir>/view/base/web/templates/modal/modal-component.html`

 ## Options

-<p class="q">What about isTemplate and dataScope, are they hard-coded?</p>
-Modal options are set in the configuration xml as follows:
+Component's options are set in the configuration `.xml` file as follows:

 {%highlight xml%}
  <modal name="test_modal">